 The term of each director expires at the next annual general meeting of shareholders, and each director will continue in office until the election and qualification of his or her respective successor or until his or her earlier death, removal or resignation.
-Consistent with the terms of the Articles, the Board currently is authorized to have up to twenty-one members and the number of directors was most recently set by the Board at eleven.
-Proxies cannot be voted for a greater number of directors than the eleven nominees as identified in this proxy statement.
+Consistent with the terms of the Articles, the Board currently is authorized to have up to twenty-one members and the number of directors was most recently set by the Board at twelve.

 Each of the eleven nominees for director will be elected by the vote of a majority of the votes cast with respect to such nominee.
 A shareholder may: (i) vote for the election of a nominee; (ii) vote against the election of a nominee; or (iii) abstain from voting for a nominee.
 Unless a proxy contains instructions to the contrary, it is assumed that the proxy will be voted "FOR" the re-election and election (as appropriate) of each nominee named on the following pages.
-The form of shareholder resolution for this proposal is set forth under the heading "Shareholder Resolutions for 2017 Annual General Meeting" on page 84 of this proxy statement.
+The form of shareholder resolution for this proposal is set forth under the heading "Shareholder Resolutions for 2018 Annual General Meeting" on page 95 of this proxy statement.

-Aon values a number of attributes and criteria when identifying nominees to serve as a director, including professional background, expertise, reputation for integrity, business, financial and management experience, leadership capabilities and diversity.
+Aon values a number of attributes and criteria when identifying nominees to serve as a director, including professional background, expertise, reputation for integrity, business, financial and management experience, leadership capabilities, and diversity.
 In addition to the specific experience and qualifications set forth below, we believe all of the nominees are individuals with a reputation for integrity, demonstrate strong leadership capabilities, and are able to work collaboratively to make contributions to the Board and management.